Advantages of Broadband Metalenses for Generalizable Image Classification: Supplementary Material

-We compare the end-to-end designed metalens with a baseline hyperboloid metalens of the same aperture and $f$-number.
-Supplementary Fig.~\ref{fig:imgs_e2e_vs_hyper} shows (top) the digital ground-truth reference, (middle) the end-to-end lens imaging outputs, and (bottom) the hyperboloid lens imaging results.
-Qualitatively, the end-to-end lens preserves higher color fidelity and smoother global intensity gradients across the field, with reduced inter-channel crosstalk and more accurate saturation in chromatic regions.
-In contrast, the hyperboloid lens yields crisper contours and stronger high-frequency edge contrast, but at the expense of color accuracy—exhibiting desaturation and mild hue shifts consistent with residual broadband chromatic aberrations and channel-dependent MTF roll-off.
-Overall, the end-to-end design provides more faithful color reproduction, whereas the hyperboloid lens emphasizes geometric detail (edges/contours).
+We compare the broadband metalens with a baseline hyperboloid metalens of the same aperture and $f$-number.
+Supplement Fig.~\ref{fig:imgs_e2e_vs_hyper} shows (top) the digital ground-truth reference, (middle) the broadband metalens imaging outputs, and (bottom) the hyperboloid lens imaging results.
+Qualitatively, the broadband metalens preserves higher color fidelity and smoother global intensity gradients across the field, with reduced inter-channel crosstalk and more accurate saturation in chromatic regions.
+In contrast, the hyperboloid lens yields crisper contours and stronger high-frequency edge contrast, but at the expense of color accuracy—exhibiting desaturation and mild hue shifts consistent with residual broadband chromatic aberrations and channel-dependent MTF.
+Overall, the broadband metalens provides more faithful color reproduction, whereas the hyperboloid lens emphasizes geometric detail (edges/contours).
 These qualitative trends are consistent across the dataset and align with our system characterization.